-1ID welcomes new NCOs during Induction Ceremony
+1ID Welcomes New NCOs during Induction Ceremony

 Following the charge and the creed, each NCO walked through an archway beneath crossed sabers denoting their official transition from follower to leader.
 In doing so, they accepted their position as mentors and role models for those they lead.

 “It’s an honor to be a part of something like this; I’ve heard of them before but rarely seen or have known anyone to be involved.
 It’s really an honor to be selected to participate in something like this,” said Cpl.
-Karturriegel Eagle, Charlie Company, 541st CSSB, 1st Inf Div.
-Sus.
-Brig, 1st Inf.
-Div., one of the inductees.
+Karturriegel Eagle, an NCO inductee from 1st Division Sustainment Brigade.

 NCOs are responsible for being competent, accomplishing their mission, and ensuring the welfare of their Soldiers.
 They are technically and tactically proficient and place their Soldiers' needs above their own.